7RU7H/Archive/Coding-Scripting/Powershell/psVerbs.md

 # Powershell Verbs

 A listing of powershell verbs, to grep and lookup.

-**TODO Find where this was from to reference it**
-.
+[Reference](https://docs.microsoft.com/en-us/powershell/scripting/developer/cmdlet/approved-verbs-for-windows-powershell-commands?view=powershell-7.2)

 ## Common Verbs
 PowerShell uses the System.Management.Automation.VerbsCommon enumeration class to define generic actions that can apply to almost any cmdlet.
 The following table lists most of the defined verbs